 For situation 4, make sure that the students understand that the wooded habitat was the turtle's home.

-For situation 5, make sure that the students understand what being handled and surrounded by strangers is like from the animals' point of view.
+For situation 5, make sure that the students understand from the animals' point of view what it would be like to be handled and surrounded by strangers.

-Have each group share their responses with the whole class.
+Have each group share its responses with the whole class.